usnistgov/trec-browser/browser/src/docs/trec19/entity/runs.md

 - :fontawesome-solid-user-gear: **Type:** manual
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `1e25ec6435dbe33250c2a296818d7cdc`
-- :material-text: **Run description:** We train CRF models to identify the named entities  We utilize the structures of tables and lists to find the related entities.
+- :material-text: **Run description:** We utilize the structures of tables and lists to find the related entities.
 We use Google to retrieve a set of candidate answer pages as well as candidate homepages.
 We train logistic regression models on the four types of entities respectively.

 ---
 #### KMR5PU